Omikhleia/JSBON/README.md

 **node-ubjson**

 node-ubjson (https://github.com/Sannis/node-ubjson) also follows the specifications from UBJSON (http://ubjson.org/).
 Despite using NodeJS buffers, version 0.0.8 (Jan.
-2015) took more than 60 seconds to asynchronously decode the binary object, versus around 3.7 seconds for JSBON 0.3.1.
-Synchronous encoding was much faster (774 ms), outperforming JSBON (1881 ms).
-We still have room for improvements here.
+2015) took more than 60 seconds to asynchronously decode the binary object, versus around 3.7 seconds for JSBON 0.3.1 (and around 1 second with JSBON 0.3.2 after optimizing).
+Synchronous encoding was much faster (774 ms), outperforming JSBON by a ratio (1881 ms).
+We may still have room for improvements here, though the performance bottleneck is mostly because of the logic for detecting cycles (i.e. reference caching).

-The encoded binara data were 6.3 MB (6626967 bytes) versus 10.5 MB with JSBON, but upon investigation, it turned out that (almost?) all numbers were encoded as 32-bit floats (likely due to the obscure code around line 67 in *ubjson-pack.js*), losing precision (and identity to the the original object)...
+The encoded binary data were 6.3 MB (6626967 bytes) versus 10.5 MB with JSBON, but upon investigation, it turned out that  numbers were encoded as 32-bit floats (likely due to the obscure code around line 67 in *ubjson-pack.js*), losing precision (and identity with the original object)...
 If we were to allow that in JSBON too (e.g. with an option), we would also end up with a size around 6.3 MB (6609870 bytes, even slightly more compact!).

-For the record, node-ubjson failed at encoding an object with circular reference.
-I'm unsure whether the UBJSON specification is supposed to cover this case, however.
+For the record, as a distinct test case, node-ubjson failed at encoding an object with a circular reference.
+I am unsure whether the UBJSON specification is supposed to cover this case, however.

 **Others ?**

-The following specifications or pieces of code haven't been checked:
+The following specifications or pieces of code have not been checked:
-- Some BJSON stuff at https://github.com/asterick/bjson (no documentation...),
+- Some BJSON code at https://github.com/asterick/bjson (no documentation...),
-- BSON at http://bsonspec.org/ (c'mon, no JavaScript reference implementation at all?
-Anyhow, it's a MongoDB thing, with its own purpose, full of specific stuffs stuch as UUID, Min Key, MD5 hash etc.)
+- BSON at http://bsonspec.org/ (C'mon, no JavaScript reference implementation at all...
+Anyhow, it's a MongoDB thing, with its own purpose, full of specific stuffs stuch as UUID, Min Key, MD5 hash, etc.),
-- And probably many other I have overlooked...
+- And probably many others I have overlooked...

 **Conclusions**

 The BJSON specification is poorly written and seems to lack an implementation.
-The UBJSON specification is full of complex words, long sentences and strange examples (to say the least), but it is rather weird it does not come out-of-the-box with a decent reference JavaScript implementation (to say the least).
-One would expect better from something that intends to defined a "standard".
+The UBJSON specification is full of complex words, long sentences and strange examples (to say the least), but it is rather weird that it does not come out-of-the-box with a decent reference JavaScript implementation (to say the least).
+One would expect better from something that intends to define a "standard".
 Even the ASN.1 standard, with all its subtleties, is more readable.
 Tested implementations are not very satisfying either...

 ## License